 The Disciplinary Hearing Panel's task is generally to create an evidentiary record, to issue findings, and to recommend discipline.
 The rules of evidence for trial in circuit court are applicable, and no expert testimony regarding interpretation of Rule 4 or Rule 5 is allowed.
 The burden of proof is on the informant (the chief disciplinary counsel or the Regional Disciplinary Committee), who must establish a violation of Rule 4 by a preponderance of the evidence.
-At the conclusion of the hearing, the Disciplinary Hearing Panel may administer an admonition or issue a written decision recommending dismissal of the admonition or that the lawyer be disciplined.
+Hearing Panel may administer an admonition or issue a written decision recommending dismissal of the admonition or that the lawyer be disciplined.
 Rule 5.16 contains the types of discipline which the Disciplinary Hearing Panel may recommend and includes factors for the panel's consideration in reaching its decision.